vishal1406/Movie-Website-Using-React/README.md

 # Movie Website
-A movie website based on React framework.
+A movie website where user can search for movies, actors, tv shows and get the details related to it.